15 May 2025

 Ethnographic research

-Ethnographic research involves being immersed in participants’ natural environment over a period of time, aiming to gain a more in-depth understanding of their experiences.
-Taking into account cultural differences, ethnographic research provides contextually rich data about participants’ behaviors and beliefs, and can reveal unarticulated needs and pain points.
+Ethnographic research involves being immersed in a participants’ natural environment over a period of time, aiming to gain a more in-depth understanding of their experiences.
+Taking into account cultural differences, it provides contextually rich data about behaviors and beliefs – often revealing unarticulated needs and pain points.

 Historical research